-White horse CAD have a reputation for solving problems, no matter how big or small.
-So when we got home after a long day to find the only bottle opener in the house was missing we decided to solve the problem using some of our usual tools.
+White Horse CAD has a reputation for solving problems, no matter how big or small.
+So when we got home after a long day to find the only bottle opener was missing, we had to solve the problem using some of our usual tools.

-- We could bite the top off the bottle like you see in the films….
+- Bite the top off the bottle as you see in the films…

-- We could force the top off by placing it over a work top and hitting the top of the bottle downwards
+- Force the top off by placing it over a worktop and hitting the top of the bottle downwards

-- But the shops are all shut, and I could really do with a cold beer..
+The shops are shut, and I could really do with a cold beer…

-Ok, its becoming clear we are going to have to start thinking outside of the box to solve this little problem… Lets ponder what we have to hand that could solve the problem….
+Ok, we’re going to have to think outside of the box to solve this little problem… Let’s ponder what we have to hand that could solve the problem…

-Things are looking up… We have one of the best pieces of design software on the market AND one of the best desktop 3D printers available.
-These two tools coupled with over 30 years engineering experience and over 15 years design experience could help us solve the problem of liberating some beer from its glassy tomb.
+Things are looking up because we have SolidWorks.
+It’s one of the best pieces of design software on the market.
+Plus one of the best desktop 3D printers available.
+These two tools with over 30 years of engineering experience and over 15 years design experience could help us solve the problem of liberating some beer from its glassy tomb.

 Lets get designing…

-We are going to have to work fast if we are going to finish this project before dehydration sets in, we need this to be functional, look good and not take an age to 3D print..
-So the design needs to be a simple as possible….
+Fast work is needed to finish this project before dehydration sets in.
+The opener needs to be functional, look good and not take an age to 3D print.
+A simple design it is then!

-Yes, that will work and its modelled in a single feature… reducing time by keeping the design intent simple.
-The trouble is it looks a little ugly and there is much more material there than we need, that’s only going to make the 3D print take longer…
+Here we have a simple design with a single feature.
+This reduces the time by keeping the design intent simple.
+The trouble is it looks a little ugly and there is too much material that will make printing longer.

-Now its starting to take shape, we have taken out at least 30% of the mass, but those edges still look a little unfriendly, lets see if we can make the whole thing a little more comfortable to hold.
+Now it’s starting to take shape.
+We have taken out at least 30% of the mass.
+But those edges still look a little unfriendly, so let’s try to make the whole thing a little more comfortable to hold.

-Those are some smooth lines we have there, this design is virtually completed but I think we have some time to add a little branding…
+With smooth lines this design is virtually complete but there’s time to add branding.

-There we go, that didn’t take too long, but we are not finished yet… we need to get this little life saver printed…
+There we go, a design that didn’t take too long.
+Now to 3D print this little lifesaver!

 Preparing for 3D Printing

-Luckily file preparation is as simple as saving the file in another format and then using the 3D printers software to create a printable file….
+Luckily file preparation is as simple as saving the file in another format.
+Then using the 3D printer software to create a printable file.

-There we have it, our bottle opener is designed and ready to print… we used the default settings and a 0.2mm layer height to ensure the print would be as quick as possible, a little over an hour, so some time to have a quick shower and start to relax, whilst the bottle opener is printing.
+Hoorah – our bottle opener design is done and ready to print.
+Using the default settings and a 0.2mm layer height to ensure the print would be as quick as possible.
+It takes about an hour, so some time to relax, whilst the bottle opener is printing.

-Here we can see the final printed product in use, quick, simple and effective….
+Here we have the final printed product – quick, simple and effective!